 - Consumers have a right to transparent information! foodwatch does not agree that, when shopping, consumers should have to conduct research like food detectives in order to figure out what’s in our food.
 We want packages with information that makes it easy to understand what the product contains.
 And we should be able to trust that this information is truthful and comprehensible.
 It’s time that the information obligations of companies and government agencies be geared to the needs of consumers.

 How foodwatch works

 foodwatch exposes the legislative shortcomings and food industry practices that are detrimental to the interests of consumers. foodwatch mobilises people and puts policymakers and companies under pressure to take action.
-As a consumer rights organisation, foodwatch is independent of government and the food industry.
+As a consumer rights organisation, foodwatch is independent of governments, the EU and the food industry.
 We are financed through membership fees and donations.
 We stand for an open society; we are opposed to any form of racism and discrimination against individuals or groups of individuals and we distance ourselves from radical/extremist groups.

 foodwatch is an organisation run by consumers for consumers in Europe!